by Derek Paterson

 She left him alone, closing the door behind her on the way out.
 Such good manners.

 Slowly but surely feeling crept back into his limbs, although it was almost morning before he could move from the chair.

 Leaning against the walls to keep his balance, Renfield climbed down into the cellar.
 He found the crypt door ajar.
-Wilhelmina had pulled the coffin out of the chamber, dragged it along the corridor and up a flight of steps, until she'd found a window, facing east of course.
+Mina had pulled the coffin out of the chamber, dragged it along the corridor and up a flight of steps, until she'd found a window, facing east of course.
 The coffin lid was open.
 The exposed skeletal remains lay waiting for the sun to rise over the mountain tops, and that time was very near.
-Wilhelmina was being very thorough.
+Mina was being very thorough.

 Renfield pulled the coffin away from the window and replaced its lid.
 He sat on the box and watched as dawn brightened the sky.

 She was right.
 The spell that had bound him had been broken.
 He no longer served his Master.
 He was himself again, just as he'd been before he left London.
 His life was his own.
 The world was his oyster, as the saying went.
 He had decisions to make.
 He had a bag to pack.
 He had a coach journey to arrange, to take him back to England and civilization.
 He had valuables to loot from the castle that he would convert into currency.
 He was owed a considerable amount of back pay, after all.